automaciej/automaciej/content/bio/_index.md

 gel and ensuring tight backing for vocalists.
 These sessions have honed his walking bass skills and deepened his repertoire of tunes.

-In his home studio in North Dublin, Maciej takes a [natural, organic approach][appr]) to recording and mixing.
-He prefers live recordings, rather than track-by-track, capturing performances that breathe and feel authentic.
+In his home studio in North Dublin, Maciej takes a natural, organic approach to recording and mixing.
+He is comfortable with live recordings as much as with track-by-track, capturing performances that breathe and feel authentic.
 His meticulous attention to microphone placement, phase alignment, and ambience allows him to mix with a blend of classical techniques and modern digital tools.